AdobeDocs/federated-audience-composition.en/help/connections/destinations.md

     ![](assets/destination-configure.png)

     The **[!UICONTROL Alerts]** section allows you to enable alerts to receive notifications on the status of the dataflow to your destination.
-For more information on alerts, see the guide on [subscribing to destinations alerts using the UI](https://experienceleague.adobe.com/en/docs/experience-platform/destinations/ui/alerts).
+For more information on alerts, see the Adobe Experience Platform documentation about [subscribing to destinations alerts using the UI](https://experienceleague.adobe.com/en/docs/experience-platform/destinations/ui/alerts){target="_blank"}

 1. The **[!UICONTROL Governance policy & enforcement actions]** step, you can define your data governance policies and ensure that the data used is compliant when audiences are sent and active.